7 Tips for Getting Back to Your Yoga Practice After an Injury

 So, take it slow.
 Start by doing some basic stretches like neck and shoulder rolls, and some gentle twists.
 In this way, you can prepare the body for more challenging poses later on in the sequence.
 And, this is a wonderful time to become aware of your breath and silently repeat some mantras.

 Let’s face it, getting back to your yoga practice after an injury can be frustrating.
 Don’t expect to do a full camel pose your first time back!
 Instead, feel the joy of getting back into your practice.
-Take this opportunity to experience the joy of taking a restorative or beginner’s yoga class.
-Pay close attention to how your body feel and what’s happening with your breath.
-This will help you ease back into those more advanced postures.
-And, don’t worry, you’ll get there in time!

 Take It Slow

 If you enjoyed this post, please subscribe and share with friends!
-And, be sure to follow on Pinterest, Facebook, and Instagram.
+And, be sure to follow us on Pinterest, Facebook, and Instagram.
 Let’s take this journey together!
 Your support is greatly appreciated!

 Disclosure: Melissa Damiani is a participant in the ShareASale Affiliate Program an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to select merchants, and the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking amazon.com.
 Although I only promote products that I love, use, and have confidence in, always do your own research before purchasing any product or service.
 Read my disclaimer here.

 Melissa Damiani has a BA in Psychology and an M.Ed in Education.
-She is a personal coach and a lifestyle blogger who lives in New England with her husband and three fur babies.
+She is a wellness blogger and a personal coach who lives in New England with her husband and three fur babies.
 She enjoys reading, writing, practicing yoga, being in nature, British and medieval history, and all things Italian.

 12 Comments